sdr-enthusiasts/docker-adsb-ultrafeeder/README-grafana.md

 docker compose up -d
 ```

-This will add the following to the bottom of the `prometheus.xml` file:
+This will add the following to the bottom of the `prometheus.yml` file:

 ```yaml
 - job_name: "ultrafeeder"